theminstack/styled/README.md

 - [1] Goober, Styled Components, and Emotion, all support only a single theme, which must be typed using declaration merging.
 - [2] Goober provides vendor prefixing as an additional package.
 - [3] Goober doesn't provide a `css` utility for creating mixins, but it does support function values in tagged templates.

-### Benchmarks

-The benchmark app is available by cloning the [repository](https://github.com/Shakeskeyboarde/react-micro-styled) and running the `npm start` command.